DomXInsights/-RugRadar-AI-For-Binance-/README.md

 RugRadar is an analytical tool designed to help traders detect suspicious patterns.
 It does **not** provide financial advice.
 Always DYOR.
+---

+## ⚠️ Demo Data & Attribution Disclaimer

+The token names, wallet addresses, numerical values, and analytical results shown in this repository are **demonstration examples only** created to illustrate how the RugRadar analysis pipeline works.

+They **do not represent real investigations, real projects, or actual trading signals**.
+The purpose of this repository is to showcase the **architecture, methodology, and capabilities** of the RugRadar on-chain analysis agent.

+Nothing in this repository should be interpreted as **financial advice, investment recommendation, or real token evaluation**.

+---

+### Author & Original Submission

+This project is originally created and submitted by:

+**Binance Square Author:** Dom X Insights
+**Binance UID:** 893880105

+The associated article explaining this project is published on **Binance Square** under the above profile.

+If copies or derivatives of this repository appear elsewhere without proper attribution, this Binance Square publication serves as the **original authorship reference**.

+---